cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Introduction

-A multitude of data management and knowledge platforms are emerging which leads to a growing global data pool.
+A multitude of data management and knowledge portals are emerging which leads to a growing global data pool.
 However the need to use and effectively reuse data grows as well as more data gets available.
 This puts much pressure not only on the development of effective tools but also on tools that tightly